 The Company did not make a payment to the Allocation Member during 2018.
 The Company paid to the Allocation Member approximately \$25.8 million in May 2017 in respect of Fox Factory Holding Corp.'s secondary offering.
 At December 31, 2016, we accrued a distribution payable to the Allocation Member of \$13.4 million related to our November 2016 sale of Fox Factory Holding Corp.'s shares.
 This distribution was paid in January 2017.
 The Company paid approximately \$8.6 million in May 2016 related to Fox Factory Holding Corp.'s secondary offering.
 The Company paid approximately \$8.2 million in August 2016 for the five-year Holding Event of Compass AC Holdings, Inc., which we refer to as ACI.
-The Company paid a net amount of approximately \$7.0 million in November 2016 related to Fox Factory Holding Corp.'s secondary offering and the sale of Anodyne Medical Device, Inc., which we refer to as Tridien.
+The Company paid a net amount of approximately \$7.0 million in November 2016 related to Fox Factory Holding.